mitre-cyber-academy/2016-ctf-game/README.md

 2016 CTF Game
 =============

-**Note:** This is a work in progress, it will be updated again when the challenge repositories go live.

 The following is a list of all of the challenges used for the 2016 CTF along with their description and link for convenience.
 Each of these challenges contain a README which well tell you how to stand up the challenge and the correct key to allow you to check yourself when you solve it.

 <table>